-The Lung Cancer Screening Program is an integral part of the Lung Nodule Center at the MemorialCare Todd Cancer Institute at Long Beach Memorial.
+The Lung Cancer Screening Program is an integral part of the Lung Nodule Center at the MemorialCare Todd Cancer Institute at Long Beach Medical Center.
 It provides patients with comprehensive, multi-disciplinary and expedited evaluation of lung nodules.

 Lung cancer is often first discovered as a lung nodule found on a chest X-ray or CT scan.
 However, not all lung nodules are formed from cancers.

-When Sharlene came in for her lung screening, she met with Robert Liou, M.D., pulmonologist, MemorialCare Todd Cancer Institute, Long Beach Memorial, and Deborah Oates, RN, ANP-BC, MSN, nurse navigator, MemorialCare Todd Cancer Institute, Long Beach Memorial.
+When Sharlene came in for her lung screening, she met with Robert Liou, M.D., pulmonologist, MemorialCare Todd Cancer Institute, Long Beach Medical Center, and Deborah Oates, RN, ANP-BC, MSN, nurse navigator, MemorialCare Todd Cancer Institute, Long Beach Medical Center.
 They explained that she would be getting a CT scan to see if she had any evidence of lung nodules.

 Sharlene’s tests did come back positive.
 She had a lung nodule, but it was Stage 1A lung cancer.

 “At first, I was very shocked about my diagnosis and I quit smoking immediately,” says Sharlene.
 “I was relieved that they found the cancer at an early stage and that it was treatable.”

 Since Sharlene’s lung cancer was diagnosed at an early stage, the only type of treatment she needed was surgery.
 Once the nodule was removed from her lungs, she did not need chemotherapy or radiation.